Alex Verdugo Player Props: Red Sox vs. Rays

-On Monday, Alex Verdugo (on the back of going 1-for-4) and the Boston Red Sox play the Tampa Bay Rays, whose starting pitcher will be Jalen Beeks.
-First pitch is at 6:40 PM ET.
+After going 0-for-2 in his most recent game, Alex Verdugo and the Boston Red Sox face the Tampa Bay Rays (who will start Shane McClanahan) at 6:40 PM ET on Tuesday.

-In his previous game he had a one-hit performance (1-for-4) against the Tigers.
+In his most recent game he had a hitless performance (0-for-2) against the Rays.

 Alex Verdugo Game Info & Props vs. the Rays